Step Code Incentive Program

 What is the BC Energy Step Code

 The Step Code is a provincial initiative that, when implemented, requires new homes to meet higher energy efficiency standards than are currently required in the BC Building Code.
 The Step Code does not specify how to construct an energy-efficient building; instead, it identifies an energy-efficiency target that must be met and lets the designer/builder decide how to meet it.
-With the enactment of the BC Building Code, the Province will require all new builds to comply with Step 3 of the BC Energy Step Code.

 The Step Code provides a series of incremental targets for energy-efficiency standards that, according to the CleanBC Plan, will culminate in all buildings being built to a net zero standard (80% more efficient than today) by 2032.